Deepwater Horizon oil spill: Removal

 The three basic approaches for removing the oil from the water were: combustion, offshore filtration, and collection for later processing.
 USCG said 33000000 USgal of tainted water was recovered, including 5000000 USgal of oil.
 BP said 826800 oilbbl had been recovered or flared.
 It is calculated that about 5% of leaked oil was burned at the surface and 3% was skimmed.
 On the most demanding day, 47,849 people were assigned on the response works and over 6,000 Marine vessels, 82 helicopters, and 20 fixed-wing aircraft were involved.

 From April to mid-July 2010, 411 controlled in-situ fires remediated approximately 265000 oilbbl.
 The fires released small amounts of toxins, including cancer-causing dioxins.
 According to EPA's report, the released amount is not enough to pose an added cancer risk to workers and coastal residents, while a second research team concluded that there was only a small added risk.

 Oil was collected from water by using skimmers.
-In total 2,063 various skimmers were used.
+In total, 2,063 various skimmers were used.
 For offshore, more than 60 open-water skimmers were deployed, including 12 purpose-built vehicles.
 EPA regulations prohibited skimmers that left more than 15 parts per million (ppm) of oil in the water.
 Many large-scale skimmers exceeded the limit.
-Due to use of Corexit the oil was too dispersed to collect, according to a spokesperson for shipowner TMT.
+Due to use of Corexit, the oil was too dispersed to collect, according to a spokesperson for shipowner TMT.
 In mid-June 2010, BP ordered 32 machines that separate oil and water, with each machine capable of extracting up to 2000 oilbbl/d.
-After one week of testing, BP began to proceed and by 28 June, had removed 890000 oilbbl.
+After one week of testing, BP began to proceed and, by 28 June, had removed 890000 oilbbl.

-After the well was capped, the cleanup of shore became the main task of the response works.
+After the well was capped, the cleanup of shore became the main task of the response workers.
 Two main types of affected coast were sandy beaches and marshes.
-On beaches the main techniques were sifting sand, removing tar balls, and digging out tar mats manually or by using mechanical devices.
+On beaches, the main techniques were sifting sand, removing tar balls, and digging out tar mats manually or by using mechanical devices.
 For marshes, techniques such as vacuum and pumping, low-pressure flush, vegetation cutting, and bioremediation were used.